STMicroelectronics/compost-rpc/README.md

 You just need Python and a C compiler like GCC to run our single PC example.

+Clone the repository and enter the directory with the example:

     git clone https://github.com/STMicroelectronics/compost-rpc.git
     cd compost-rpc/examples/pc_to_pc

+Generate C code from the protocol definition:

     python protocol_def.py

+Compile the server:

+On Linux or macOS:

     gcc -o server main.c compost.c

+On Windows:

+    gcc -o server main.c compost.c -lws2_32

 In one terminal run the C server: